deeplearning4j/deeplearning4j/programmingguide/06_ffn.md

     .pretrain(false).backprop(true).build();
 ```

-We see that there is one hidden layer with 20 nodes and an output layer with two nodes using a softmax activation fucntion and a negative log likelihood loss function.
+We see that there is one hidden layer with 20 nodes and an output layer with two nodes using a softmax activation function and a negative log likelihood loss function.
 We also set how the weights of the neural network are initialized and how the neural network will optimize the weights.
 To make the results reproducible, we also set its seed.

 ## <a name="Training">Training and Evaluating a Feed Forward Neural Network</a>